Syncfusion AI Assistant

 </script>

-The script retrieves the PDF Viewer instance from the page, reads the currentPageNumber property, and surfaces the value in an alert dialog when the button is clicked.
+The script retrieves the PDF Viewer instance and accesses the currentPageNumber property to display the current page in an alert dialog when the button is clicked.